learn-co-curriculum/dsc-interaction-terms-lab-v2-5/README.md

 boston = load_boston()
 ```

 Create a baseline model which includes all the variables in the Boston housing data set to predict the house prices.
-The use 10-fold cross-validation and report the mean $R^2$ value as the baseline $R^2$.
+Then use 10-fold cross-validation and report the mean $R^2$ value as the baseline $R^2$.

 ```python